Skip to Main Content

 • A session at this transfer station is a maximum of 3 hours.
 It takes time to trim and save your video to a DVD or another device.
 We recommend that you do not attempt to record any videos that are longer than 2 1/2 hours.

 • You can select a lower resolution to make the file smaller but you may be sacrificing the quality of your transferred video recording.
-See the Other Features Tab for more information.
+See the Additional Features Tab for more information.

 10 minutes = 178 MB